 There are sessions taking place throughout September and October:

-- The Kent session will take place at Poverest Primary School, Orpington (BR5 2JD) on Tuesday 11th September at 4.15 - 5.45pm; arrival and refreshments from 4.00pm.
-Book your place.
+- The Kent session will take place at Poverest Primary School, Orpington (BR5 2JD) Book your place.
+DATE TO BE CONFIRMED

 - The Manchester session will take place at Corrie Primary and Nursery School, Tameside (M34 6FG) on Monday 17th September at 4.15 - 5.45pm; arrival and refreshments from 4.00pm.
 Book your place.